ulrikhaaland/MUSCO/APPDESCRIPTION.md

 ### Subscription UX Flow
 - Subscribe page: Dedicated page presenting benefits and pricing, with Monthly and Annual options.
 Email is prefilled when available.
-- Success page: After checkout, the app briefly confirms and redirects to the feedback page once the subscription is recorded.
+- Success page: After checkout, the app confirms and returns to the page that initiated the subscribe flow (e.g., /app → /subscribe → success → /app; /program → /subscribe → success → /program), preserving chat/model state.
 - Manage subscription: From Profile → Subscription card, users can open the Stripe Billing Portal to update payment method, view invoices, or cancel.
 - Gating: If a non‑subscriber tries to generate a follow‑up, they’re routed to Subscribe.
 Subscribers proceed to the Feedback flow.
 **Chat Behavior**